 Cuts, scrapes, and abrasions can allow harmful bacteria to enter the body.
 This is most likely to happen when a parrot is obese, as additional pressure is exerted on the feet.

 The signs of bumblefoot are red, scabby, ulcerated, and swollen feet.
-The discomfort will lead to a parrot becoming less active than normal, exacerbating its weight problem.
+The discomfort will lead to a parrot becoming less active than usual, exacerbating its weight problem.

 Atherosclerosis

-When fat lines the walls of the arteries, they become less elastic and narrow due to the accumulation of plaque, increasing the risk of heart attacks and strokes.
+When fat lines the walls of the arteries, they become less elastic and narrow due to the accumulation of plaque.
+This increases the risk of heart attacks and strokes.

-Parrots with atherosclerosis often bite at their feet due to the discomfort it introduces to their legs.
+Parrots with atherosclerosis often bite at their feet due to the discomfort it introduces.

 Arteries deliver blood from the heart to the tissues in the body.
-Narrower arteries could cause lameness in the legs of parrots due to the lack of blood traveling to those body parts.
+Narrower arteries could cause lameness because less blood travels to those body parts.

 According to Veterinary Quarterly, atherosclerosis is among the most common causes of sudden death.